Last updated on March 4th, 2022

 You’ll fall in love with Moorea from the moment you step off the boat.
 Perhaps it’s because the island resembles the shape of a heart.
 Known as ‘the magical island’, Moorea is one of French Polynesia’s premier destinations.
 There’s something for everybody here: from scuba diving, to hiking to just plane old beach bumming.
-I spent one month in this paradise during a six month voyage across the islands of the South Pacific.
+On my first visit to the South Seas, I spent one month in this paradise and have since returned multiple times to Moorea.
 Here’s my personal list of the top things to do in Moorea.

 Only 30 minutes away from busy Tahiti yet a world away, it’s time to remove those watches from your hand and the smartphones from your pocket.
 Island time knows no constraints.
 Explore empty roads, empty beaches and night skies littered with millions of stars.
 Moorea is a place to relax, unwind and appreciate what nature has created.

 There’s juice, and then there’s juice.
 Visit the Moorea Juice Factory and discover how tropical fruits are turned into exotic juices that every Tahitian loves.
 The factory also doubles as a distillery, producing vanilla cream, Tahitian punch, pineapple wine and even sugar cane liquor.
 Oh and the best part – factory tours end with a never-ending tasting session!

 Big enough to comfortably fit everyone yet small enough to comfortably explore, rent a car or hop on a bicycle and circle Moorea’s 60-kilometer coastline.
 Stop along the way to buy some tropical fruit, fresh tuna or an ice cold coconut, and pick a nice spot to savor the beautiful views.
 You’ll pass by cute churches, sleepy fishing villages, azure beaches and locals returning from the bakery with a couple of baguettes.
 Explore at your own pace and get a real feel for ‘island life’.